objectiv/objectiv-analytics/bach/docs/source/open-model-hub/identity-resolution.rst

 Sessions are normally assigned to users that are identified by a cookie.
 In case the cookie isn't available (e.g. deleted, user is on a different device, etc.), or not sufficient (e.g. because the user should be linked to an internal ID), the tracker needs some help.
-It should then be instructed to track the user identity explicitely, for example with a unique hash that identifies them persistently across devices when they log in.
+It should then be instructed to track the user identity explicitly, for example with a unique hash that identifies them persistently across devices when they log in.

 An identity is tracked through an